 Like PIP, MedPay helps cover medical expenses for you and your passengers if you are injured in a vehicle accident, no matter who is at fault.
 However, it is not as comprehensive as PIP, because it does not cover lost wages.
 MedPay is another option to consider if your health insurance is lacking.

 Learn more about medical payments coverage by clicking here.

 Uninsured and underinsured motorist coverage protects you and your property if you are in an accident caused by either a driver who has no insurance (uninsured) or too little insurance (underinsured).

 How the underinsured portion works is that if another party causes and accident and injuries you or damages your vehicle, but the expenses are more than the other party's maximum liability limits, your underinsured motorist coverage will kick-in to bridge the gap.

 Keep in mind that there is a fair amount of uninsured and underinsured drivers on the road at any given time.
 Also, in some states, uninsured/underinsured motorist coverage is required by law.

 Click here to learn more about uninsured/underinsured motorist coverage.

 No matter the type of coverage you choose, Cheapest-Auto-Insurance.com stacks the chips in your favor.
-Our technology and direct relationships enable us to find the leading insurers looking for -- and offering low rates -- to drivers just like you at this very moment.
-Enter your zip code now to compare quotes and save big!
+Our technology and direct relationships enable us to find the leading insurers looking for -- and offering low rates to -- drivers just like you at this very moment.
+You could even get coverage above the state minimum for as low as $25/month*.
+Enter your zip code now to compare and save big!